Patrick Byrne’s bizarre journey from Overstock CEO to the Jan. 6 insurrection

 So, how did Byrne—the son of insurance executive John J. Byrne, who turned around a struggling Geico in the late 1970s; family friend of Warren Buffett; with a BA in philosophy and Asian studies from Dartmouth, and graduated degrees in philosophy from Cambridge and Stanford—get here?

 Byrne’s politics defy easy categorization.
 In the two decades that he ran Overstock, from 2009 to 2019, he was frequently Utah’s largest individual political donor, giving to Republicans and Democrats.
 He contributed to a 2007 pro-school voucher movement—and to a 2013 lawsuit challenging Utah’s proposed ban on same-sex marriage.
 Overstock was a leader in workplace anti-discrimination protections for LGBTQ workers and offering benefits to same-sex and transgender partners.
-In the staid, mostly Mormon world of Utah business, Byrne was a reliable wildcard.
-And a reliable purveyor of crazy talk that eventually turned out to be more or less correct.
+In the staid, mostly Mormon world of Utah business, Byrne was a reliable wildcard—and a reliable purveyor of crazy talk that eventually turned out to be more or less correct.

-Here’s a timeline of Byrne’s provocative—and often prescient—career as an entrepreneur, Wall Street whistleblower, FBI informant (unconfirmed), and an alleged advisor to Trump on the planning of January 6.
+Here’s a timeline of Byrne’s provocative—and often prescient—career as an entrepreneur, Wall Street whistleblower, FBI informant (unconfirmed), and an alleged adviser to Trump on the planning of January 6.

 1999: Byrne buys a majority stake in Salt Lake City business D2-Discounts Direct, rebrands it as Overstock, and takes over as CEO.